ZhgChg.Li

 Only two methods need to be implemented:

-• func resourceLoader(_ resourceLoader: AVAssetResourceLoader, shouldWaitForLoadingOfRequestedResource loadingRequest: AVAssetResourceLoadingRequest) -> Bool:
+• func resourceLoader(_ resourceLoader: AVAssetResourceLoader, shouldWaitForLoadingOfRequestedResource loadingRequest : AVAssetResourceLoadingRequest) -> Bool :

-• func resourceLoader(_ resourceLoader: AVAssetResourceLoader, didCancel loadingRequest: AVAssetResourceLoadingRequest):
+• func resourceLoader(_ resourceLoader: AVAssetResourceLoader, didCancel loadingRequest : AVAssetResourceLoadingRequest) :

 We can cancel the ongoing URLSession request here.

-Local Cache Implementation
+Local Cache Implementation Method

-️️⚠️️️️️️️️️️️OOM Warning!
+️️⚠️️️️️️️️️️OOM Warning!

-Without further ado, here is the complete project:
+No more talk, here is the complete project:

 AssetData